dtaylor0/RacketCAS/README.md

 # Symbolic Differentiation

-Computer algebra system in Racket that can be run in the REPL.
+Computer algebra system in Racket that can be run in the REPL or used in Racket programs.
 When using this CAS, equations should be entered in list form.

 For example: